 There could be several reasons why your refund has not been processed.
 Here are some possible reasons:

-- If you are signed up for "Rapid Refund", the account information provided may be incorrect.
+- If you are not signed up for eRefund, the account information provided may be incorrect.
 And, if this is the case, you will receive an email notification.

 How do I get a refund of the credit balance on my account?

-For the quickest delivery of refunds, students should enroll in Penn State's Rapid Refund Program.
+For the quickest delivery of refunds, students should enroll in eRefund.

 How can I be reclassified as a Pennsylvania resident for tuition purposes?